Here you find the best static grass applicators and tools which really work!

 Today we’re going to dive deep into the static grass.
-Yeah, it’s a product which has been on the market for a while.
-I think it’s really have revolutionized the way we can make a miniature of a real landscape and then it’s just not just doing this and it will of course be all green and all these fibers will stand up and it will look pretty, but you can take your creations further than that.
-I was talking to a friend and then it occurred to me that I am using five different characteristics in the prototype, which I’m looking at when I’m making a model of it and that is of course the color of the grass, which is very important.
+Yeah, it’s a product that has been on the market for a while.
+I think it’s really have revolutionized the way we can make a miniature of a real landscape, and then it’s just not just doing this, and it will, of course, be all green, and all these fibers will stand up, and it will look pretty, but you can take your creations further than that.
+I was talking to a friend, and then it occurred to me that I am using five different characteristics in the prototype, which I’m looking at when I’m making a model of it, and that is, of course, the color of the grass, which is very important.
 It’s the length.
 How long is it?
-Is it cut or is it wild grass?
+Is it cut, or is it wild grass?

 The color blend for each tuft of grass or lawn or anything.
-It does not contain from just one color.
+It does not contain just one color.
 It’s always a mix.
 So that’s a factor.
 It’s the density.
 How dense is the grass really?
-This will have a huge effect on the ground covering we’re putting in there, because if there’s a high density grass then the ground covering doesn’t matter.
-You can just paint your board brown and you will be fine.
+This will have a huge effect on the ground covering we’re putting in there because if there’s high-density grass, then the ground covering doesn’t matter.
+You can just paint your board brown, and you will be fine.

-Whilst if there’s more normal grass than you will see the ground through the grass and then it will have a huge effect on the total appearance.
-And this last one is the stroke, the brush size and the stroke.
-That is not controlled by the grass or the applicator, but with how you apply the glue.
+Whilst if there’s more normal grass, then you will see the ground through the grass, and then it will have a huge effect on the total appearance.
+And this last one is the stroke, the brush size, and the stroke.
+That is not controlled by the grass or the applicator but by how you apply the glue.
 So we’re going to go through this.
-We’ve got to start with some sample boards and I’m starting off with my own lawn.
+We’ve got to start with some sample boards, and I’m starting off with my own lawn.